-A key factor in making your Teams integration a success is ensuring leadership are using Microsoft Teams in their day-to-day activities.
+A key factor in making your Teams integration success is ensuring leadership is using Microsoft Teams in their day-to-day activities.
 If the people at the top don’t lead by example, how can you expect your staff to cooperate?

 Key points to share with leaders could include how Microsoft Teams can increase transparency through its Team structure and massively enhance team organisation via its chat functionality.
 And for those that still need a little extra convincing, you could show them case studies of past Microsoft Teams success stories.

 By building a champions network you are basically creating a set of people within your business that will help the drive adoption of Teams.
 Your champions need to be excited and passionate about the changes that will follow.
 Ideally, you’ll want them to hold an interest in the new tech you are introducing – Microsoft Teams.

 We all discuss changes in the workplace, which is why having a community champion program will prove useful.
 The champions will be able to help with a range of things including training delivery and gathering feedback on what is and isn’t working when it comes to adoption.